 Even when brain damage doesn’t occur, other severe consequences can happen.
 In 2016, Jared, a Tennessee native in his late 20s, overdosed on opioids.
 He survived, but the repercussions of that day have left a lasting impact on his life.
 “I nodded out and my upper half fell in between my legs, cutting off my circulation to my lower half for 6-10 hours,” says Jared.
 He spent two weeks on life support, suffered liver and kidney failure, and ultimately had to get both his legs amputated.

-While not everyone who survives an opioid overdose ends up in a coma or suffering such severe injuries, the number of overdose-associated injuries and disabilities — ranging from mild to severe — is increasing.
+While not everyone who survives an opioid overdose ends up in a coma or undergoes severe injuries, the number of overdose-associated injuries and disabilities—ranging from mild to severe—is increasing.
 “I would say at least 75 percent of patients who come in after an overdose have some sort of associated injury, ” says Dr. Ali Raja, the vice chair of emergency medicine at Massachusetts General Hospital, the busiest emergency room in the Boston area.

 Researchers also worry that we don’t have enough information to truly understand the neurological impact of an opioid overdose, particularly when it comes to individuals who appear to be seemingly fine following the overdose.
 They fear that repeated overdoses, even if they don’t result in physical injury or organ damage, will have lasting side-effects later down the line.
 “There are copious anecdotal reports of increased depression, suicidal ideation, and impulsivity in recurrent overdose survivors, and this is strikingly similar to the individual changes evident in people who experienced CTE (Chronic traumatic encephalopathy, a type of brain degeneration likely caused by repeated head trauma),” says Jon Zibbell, a senior public health analyst.